wangyibin/CPhasing/README.md

 cphasing rename -r mono.fasta -f draft.asm.fasta -a groups.review.agp -t 20
 ```
 > [!NOTE]
 > To reduce the time consumed, we only align the first haplotype (g1) to the monoploid, which the orientation among different haplotypes has already been set to the same in the `scaffolding` step.
-If not, you can set `—unphased` to align all haplotypes to the monoploid to adjust the orientation.
+If not, you can set `—-unphased` to align all haplotypes to the monoploid to adjust the orientation.

 ----------------------------------------------